 It won’t take long as a runner to learn about side stitches!
 If you don’t know already, side stitches are an intense, stabbing, and cutting pain in the lower part of your rib cage — usually on the right side.
-These “stitches” will definitely get your attention, and scare some runners away before they get started.
+These “stitches” will definitely get your attention, can come at any time, and scare some runners away before they get started.

 Side Stitch Treatment

-One thing is for sure: when you’re hit with a side stitch, you’re going to want it to go away as soon as possible!
+One thing is for sure: when you’re running and hit with a side stitch, you’re going to want it to go away as soon as possible!

 1. Slow Down Immediately

 Don’t wait, and don’t try to run through side stitches.
 Slow your pace down right away and take deeper breaths.
 When you slow your pace, you can focus more on breathing as deep as possible (as deep as the stitch allows?) and ease the tension and stress on your diaphragm.